All Episodes

 We'll be right back after this, folks.

-Okay, this it's gonna be a real short segment here, folks, because I totally blew the programming format in the conversation with the last caller explaining the Democrat mainstream uh love for Hillary Clinton.
+Okay, this is going to be a real short segment here, folks, because I totally blew the programming format in the conversation with the last caller explaining the Democrat mainstream love for Hillary Clinton.

 Great to have you with us.